What is the Cost of Goods Sold?

 Reviewing/Sending COGS invoices to the accounting system

 After you enable COGS in the A2X settings, upload your costs and configure your asset and expense accounts, you will need to refresh any old deposit periods that you wish to calculate the COGS data for.
-You can do this on a single deposit by clicking the Refresh link, or use the bulk tools (click the little Actions menu) to refresh multiple deposit periods at once.
+You can do this on a single deposit by clicking the Refresh link or using the bulk tools (click the little Actions menu) to refresh multiple deposit periods at once.

 When the deposit has been refreshed you can click Review to see the details of the COGS for that period and send the data to your accounting system.
 The COGS invoices will appear below the usual Sales and Fees invoices, you will see one or two invoices depending on whether the deposit period spans more than one month.

 As each Deposit is processed, the quantity of product sold is calculated and the cost value of the product is totaled into invoices in the same way as the sales and fees.

 You can upload different cost data and refresh a Deposit to have A2X re-calculate the new cost of goods sold values by clicking Refresh.